-This is our comprehensive foundational workshop designed for any individual who is excited to learn the basics of adventure and experiential education.
+This is our comprehensive foundational workshop is designed for any individual who is excited to learn the basics of adventure and experiential education.
 During this workshop, the techniques needed to begin programming using games, initiatives, low and high elements are introduced and explored.
 How you teach and what you teach will forever be changed after taking this dynamic workshop.

 This is our advanced workshop designed to expand the knowledge of the individuals responsible for managing adventure programs and/or challenge courses.
 This is an opportunity to gain critical skills to efficiently manage the logistics, safety, and risk involved in operating an adventure program of any size or shape.
 Whether you are just beginning your management career, or are a seasoned veteran, this workshop will give you an in-depth look at risk management.